CloudM-Migrate/documentation/Endpoint-Configuration-Guides/Box.md

 Once entered and configured in Platform settings, click on Next.
 CloudM Migrate will now perform a small connection test to verify that the details entered are correct which check in green.

-If this fails something has been entered something incorrectly and will required to be reviewed and corrected.
+If this fails information has been entered incorrectly and will need to be corrected.

 ### Address replacement section reminder ###